ajuarezse/se_project_react/README.md

 ---

 I plan to expand this project with additional features and functionalities.
-I'd like to add form validation and configure a responsive design.
+I'd like to add weather cards that change with the current weather conditions for example.
 The work I’ve done so far demonstrates my skills in React, API integration, and front-end development.